 Tarot cards facilitate deep conversations with yourselves and others.
 They are a powerful tool for spiritual growth and insight.

 Traditionally there are 2 students present on the Hierophant card.
 While I did work on mentoring my nephews who came to visit during this time, I didn't feel this was significant enough to include.
-Instead I spent the majority of my time talking to a video camera, represented on the left, and building my website Behold Arcana, represented on the right.
-These are in place of where the 2 students would traditionally be.
+Instead I spent the majority of my time talking to a video camera and building my website Behold Arcana.
+An Earlier version of the Hierophant drawing shows this with the 2 symbols on the left and right.

 I learned that my nephews lacked interest in the level of spirituality I was presenting.
 Ultimately I needed to refine the style to be more story and action based for them to get fully engaged with the path of using Tarot as a spiritual guide for personal growth.
 This brought me to develop 3 levels of courses: